 The poet Thomas Hood picked up on The Times articles and penned a poem which he submitted (initially anonymously) to Punch entitled The Song of the Shirt.
 Punch was part of a crop of recent periodicals and books that questioned those left behind in this free-market rush to industrialise.
 The two-nation gap of wealth and poverty was being exposed and condemned by authors such as Thomas Caryle, Charles Dickens, Elizabeth Gaskill amongst others whilst movements such as Chartism lobbied for a fair wage for a fair days pay.

 Whilst many prospered in this age of industry, many more were falling into despair.
-At the time of Mrs Biddell’s plight in Manchester, the German philosopher and one of the founders of the Socialist movement, Friedrich Engels was observing how the Industrial Revolution made many of the working classes worse off.
+At the time of Mrs Biddell’s plight, the German philosopher and one of the founders of the Socialist movement, Friedrich Engels was observing in Manchester how the Industrial Revolution made many of the working classes worse off.
 He would put his findings into the famous exposé The Condition of the Working Class in England.

 Hood’s sentimental verse became an instant hit, and helped propel the plight of the seamstress far and wide.
 The Times reproduced the poem.
 Just a day later it was reporting on a Coroners inquest into the death of a woman at St Pancras workhouse where it emerged that women there were being paid a pittance working 18 hours a day just to make a shirt a day.
 It was only enough to buy tea and sugar.
 Given that the workhouses had been recently established by the government to house the vulnerable, The Times was scathing asking “was it for this, we ask, that union-houses were constructed?
 To be public institutions for the support and ‘payment of the workwomen of slopsellers ?
 To be instruments of torture and extortion, -of extortion, to enable the slop-dealer to get his work done at the expense of the ratepayer, -and of torture, to enable him to insist upon people working for him 18 hours a-day at something less than could find a union pauper in tea and sugar!”

 Punch benefited enormously from the story and was said to have helped triple circulation.
 The editor capitalised on his magazines success with his own play a few months later.
 The Song of the Shirt was picked up by foreign newspapers and turned to music.
 The verses inspired the artist Richard Redgrave’s to paint an image of The Sempstress, exhibited at the Royal Academy the following year.
 A number of similar paintings appeared over the course of the next fifty years as its theme remained popular.
-In 1908, pioneering Hollywood film maker D. W. Griffith made tuned the poem to celluloid.
+In 1908, pioneering Hollywood film maker D. W. Griffith turned the poem to celluloid.
 They say there is currency in controversy and the plight of the lone seamstress seems to have pricked more than a few hearts.

 The outrage of Mrs Biddell and other cases helped propel the plight of seamstresses into the public conscience.
 A few months later, some benefactors helped set up The Society for the Protection and Employment of Distressed Needlewomen set up with the aim to “assist shirtmakers, and other women living by plain needlework, to obtain the proper remuneration for their labour, and to find work for them when thrown into distress by temporary want of employment“.
 By the time of its second annual report, it had helped over 1200 woman, with the aim of offering a fair wage.
 It was only a stop-gap.
 Eventually the cottage industry, estimated as employing 15,000 people in the early 1840’s, would be all but wiped out by machines and a race to drive prices down.